skyzyx/yml2json/KNOWN_ISSUES.md

 This is not supported by PyYAML, and therefore not supported by `yml2json`.
 Instead, you need to remove the `!` tag.

-In simple cases, you can remove this by hand, leaving only the doucment-start annotation: `---`.
+In simple cases, you can remove this by hand, leaving only the document-start annotation: `---`.

 In more complex cases, you can use regular expressions (e.g., PCRE) to find matches, then replace them with `---`.